As an instructor, you may learn that a student requires a reasonable academic accommodation. Accommodations may be because of one these reasons:

 If a student is eligible for interpreting or transcribing accommodations to your course, it is the instructor’s responsibility to provide the interpreter or transcriber access to course materials in Canvas.
 This access is necessary to provide accurate interpreting or transcribing services.

 Interpreters and Transcribers will need access to the course Canvas site as early as possible.
-This allows them to download handouts, PowerPoint presentations, and other course materials in advance.
-That way, transcribers can input names or vocabulary that will be used often in a lecture into the dictionary that is part of the transcribing software they use, and interpreters and the Deaf/hard of hearing student that is receiving accommodations can discuss and select vocabulary/name sign choices prior to class.
+This step allows them to download handouts, PowerPoint presentations, and other course materials in advance.
+Transcribers can input names or vocabulary that students will use in a lecture into the dictionary that is part of the transcribing software; interpreters and the Deaf/hard of hearing student receiving accommodations can discuss and select vocabulary/name sign choices before class.

-Interpreters and Transcribers may be added to a Canvas course as a Reviewer.
-If you need assistance with adding a Reviewer to your course, contact the ISU Solution Center at 515-294-4000 (Because this is a local issue, Canvas Support will be unable to assist with this question).
+Add Interpreters and Transcribers may to a Canvas course as Reviewer.
+If you need assistance with adding a Reviewer to your course, contact the ISU Solution Center at 515-294-4000.
+Note: Because this is a local issue, Canvas Support will not assist with this question.